-3 – Book ahead
+1 – Book ahead

-4 – Choose your venue
+2 – Choose your venue

-5 – Plan things to do in advance of travelling
+4 – Plan things to do in advance of travelling

 Check out that there are activities close to your venue that you want.
-At Party Houses we can help with lots of ideas, including for family friendly free days out.
+At Party Houses, we can help with lots of ideas, including for family-friendly free days out.
 We’ll also send you a useful information pack before arrival to inspire you with some local sights and activities to enjoy during your stay.
 Don’t forget to ask your children for their input.
 They will love giving their ideas and enjoy their holiday even more.

-6 – Involve other guests
+5 – Involve other guests

-Do consider your other guests, Before booking, agree how to share tasks (such as babysitting), who pays for what and how much time you want to spend together (plus what sort of activities you would want to share).
+Do consider your other guests, before booking, agree how to share tasks (such as babysitting), who pays for what and how much time you want to spend together (plus what sort of activities you would want to share).

 7 – Plan some treats

 Children can get tired easily and we all know that tired equals teary!
 Plan your holiday so they have some downtime (maybe an hour of their favourite DVD).
 Routines often change on holiday, so pack some snacks to keep them going through a long day, or to distract them when you check in or want to pack to leave.

 For very small children, pack something familiar – their own blanket or bedding, bowl and spoon and favourite book or toy.
 For older kids let them bring their iPad or favourite game.
 They really are unlikely to want to spend all their waking hours talking to their great aunty, however lovely she is!